- Why is lung health important, and how yoga can help

 Hence, a regular practice of yoga poses and breathing exercises can vastly improve your lung health, while providing you with numerous other benefits such as strength, flexibility, control over chronic illnesses, and much more.

-Yoga Poses and Breathing Exercises to Try –
+Yoga Poses And Breathing Exercises To Strengthen The Lungs –

 If boosting lung capacity is on the agenda, here are some yoga poses you should try out –